 Rainloggers record in Event Based mode only.
 They record the tip times of a connected tipping-bucket.

 Schedule Sampling allows you to select a logarithmic style sampling schedule adapted to the needs of each application.

-Running totals of the number of readings still available, from the total possible 40,000 (27,000 readings for the LTC Levelogger Edge), and the run time to date are shown.
-If the number of readings selected exceeds the Leveloggers memory capacity an error message appears.
+Running totals of the number of readings still available, and the run time to date are shown.
+If the number of readings selected exceeds the Levelogger's memory capacity, an error message appears.